TL;DR

 Furthermore, clients who buy PMI through WeCovr often receive discounts on other insurance products, like life or income protection insurance, helping you build a complete financial safety net.

-When looking for the best PMI provider, you have two choices: go direct to an insurer (like Bupa or AXA) or use an independent broker like WeCovr.
+When looking for the PMI provider option, you have two choices: go direct to an insurer (like Bupa or AXA) or use a WeCovr specialist or one of our broker partners.
 Using a broker offers significant advantages.

-- Impartial, Expert Advice: We are not tied to any single insurer.
-Our job is to represent your best interests.
+- regulated guidance: We are not tied to any single insurer.
+Our job is to represent your interests.
 We decipher the jargon and explain the differences between policies in plain English.

 - Whole-Market Comparison: We have access to policies from a wide range of insurers, including specialist providers you might not find on a comparison website.
-This ensures you see all your options.
+This can help support you see all your options.

-- No Cost to You: Our service is completely free for you to use.
+- no separate broker fee where applicable to You: Our service is completely free for you to use.
 We are paid a commission by the insurer you choose, which is already built into the premium.
 You don't pay a penny more for our expert guidance.

 - Tailored to Your Needs: We take the time to understand your circumstances, health concerns, and budget before recommending the most suitable options.
-This saves you time and ensures you don't pay for cover you don't need.
+This saves you time and can help support you don't pay for cover you don't need.

-- Support at Claim Time: Should you need to make a claim, we are here to help guide you through the process.
+- Support at Claim Time: Should you may need to make a claim, a WeCovr specialist or trusted broker partner can help guide you through the process.
 Our high customer satisfaction ratings are a testament to our commitment to our clients.

 Frequently Asked Questions (FAQs)